Cystitis, also known as

 Convenia can cause severe

-anemia.
+this site.)
 There is a report on VIN (Veterinary Information Network)

 from a general practitioner who dealt with two cats that died within 10